joinpursuit/9-1-bird-sanctuary-project/README.md

 ## User Stories

 1. I can see a section of cards with birds, that have a name, image, amount and adopt button.
+15pts
 1. I can add birds to the shopping cart pushing the adopt button.
+10pts
 1. I can see a total cost of the birds in my cart.
+10pts
-1. I can see 10% discount listed as text when I have 3 or more birds in my cart
+1. I can see 10% discount listed as text when I have 3 or more birds in my cart 10pts
-1. I can see a 10% discount reflected in the price when I have 3 or more birds in my cart
+1. I can see a 10% discount reflected in the price when I have 3 or more birds in my cart 10pts
-1. I can see a series of bonuses based on the number of items I have in my cart
+1. I can see a series of bonuses based on the number of items I have in my cart 10pts
-1. I can use a form to checkout my cart
+1. I can use a form with a first name, last name, email and zip code to checkout my cart 10pts
-1. I can reset my cart when I submit my purchase from my form
+1. I can reset my cart when I submit my purchase from my form 10pts
-1. I can see an alert for successful purchase when I submit a purchase
+1. I can see an alert for successful purchase when I submit a purchase 10pts
-1. I can delete a bird from my cart
+1. I can delete a bird from my cart 5pts

 ## Acceptance criteria and tests